 Caching is the process of storing resources from one request and reusing those resources for subsequent requests.
 Basically, it reduces the amount of work required to generate a pageview.

 Why should you use cache?
 That’s simple, caching makes WordPress websites faster and reduces the load on the web server.
 This is why every site should strive to use as much caching as possible.
 In addition, in the case of CDN caching, it also reduces the amount of server bandwidth required to generate a pageview by storing static resources external from that of your WordPress host.

 No WordPress Caching Plugins Needed at Kinsta

 That’s right!
 If you host your WordPress site with Kinsta you don’t need to worry about messing with any complicated and confusing caching plugins.
-That is because we have different types of caching implemented, both object caching and page caching, at the server level.
+That is because we have different types of caching already implemented.
 You can finally stop Googling around for the “best caching plugins of 2017” and focus on more productive tasks.